-Toileting procedure:
+Toileting Procedure:

-- As a precautionary measure, the person assisting the toileting may use latex gloves. - Provider and child wash their hands with soap and water before and after toileting. - After toileting disinfect any areas i.e. toilet/potty etc...
+- As a precautionary measure, the person assisting the toileting may use latex gloves. - Provider and child wash their hands with soap and water before and after toileting. - After toileting, disinfect all areas such as toilet/potty etc.

-Sanitizing/Disinfecting:
+Sanitizing/Disinfecting